Discover 30 realistic passive income ideas—from clipping videos to investing—that help you earn money while you sleep.

-Making money while you sleep sounds like a scam — until it’s not.
+Think making money while you sleep sounds like a scam?
+We're here to show you it’s not.

 From clipping videos to investing in dividends, passive income is the smartest kind of hustle: you do the setup once, then wake up to notifications that the bag’s secured.

-But that’s not to say passive income falls into your lap: groundwork is still needed to get things running smoothly in the background, and all passive income requires some investment of time to get the ball rolling (or keep it going).
+Passive income doesn't fall into your lap, though: it requires some investment of time to get the ball rolling (or keep it going).

 Still, it’s a hack to make money while you sleep, vacation, or take a sick day.
 And it’s never been easier to find a passive income stream that works for you.